tari-labs/tari-university/src/preface/style-guide.md

 ## Purpose

 The purpose of this style guide is to provide contributors to the Tari Labs University (TLU) reports with standards for content and layout.
+The intention is to improve communication and provide a high-quality learning resource for users.
+Use of this style guide can assist in ensuring consistency in the content and layout of TLU reports.